amiaopensource/av-python-carpentry/_episodes/06-makingdecisions.md

 - "Small variations"
 ---

-Alice's efforts to copy pre-existing service files and transcode new service files was a big success.
-A couple of commands, and she's got a single folder with a large number of lightweight files ready to deploy.
-But Alice has also been hearing good things about lossless compression for preservation master files.
-Perhaps she could adapt the service file code that she used before to generate new, lossless preservation masters.
+Alice's effort to copy pre-existing service files and transcode new service files was a big success.
+A couple of commands, and she's ended up a single folder that contained a large number of lightweight files ready to deploy.
+But Alice has also heard good things about saving space by using lossless compression for preservation master files.
+Perhaps she could adapt the service file code that she used previously to generate new, lossless preservation masters.

 ## Python, ffmpeg, and lossless transcoding